 Blepharoptosis or ptosis is a drooping of the upper eyelid that may affect one or both eyes.
 The eyelid may droop only slightly or may droop enough to cover the pupil and block vision.
 It occurs when there is a weakness of the eye's levator muscle that lifts the eyelid.
 This condition is usually caused by aging, eye surgery, or disease affecting the muscle or its nerve.
 Fortunately, blepharoptosis can be corrected with surgery.

 This occurs when the gel-like vitreous fluid inside the eye begins to liquefy and pull away from the retina, causing "spots and floaters" and, sometimes, flashes of light.
 This occurrence is usually harmless, but floaters and flashes of light can also signal the beginning of a detached retina — a serious problem that can cause blindness, and requires immediate treatment.
-If you experience sudden or worsening flashes and increased floaters, see Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang immediately to determine the cause.
+If you experience sudden or worsening flashes and increased floaters, see Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang immediately to determine the cause.

 Other Age-Related Changes